marxanweb/general/documentation/docs_dev.md

 The marxan-client uses the information in the ROLE_UNAUTHORISED_METHODS dictionary firstly to show/hide relevant user interface components and secondly to physically stop any unauthorised access to a service based on the currently logged on users role.

 #### Testing new REST services
 When you are in the process of developing new REST services it is more convenient not to have to worry about controlled access to services and authentication and just to be able to get on with developing and testing those new services.
 To do this, add your Python class name to the PERMITTED_METHODS list at the top of the webAPI_tornado.py module.
 Any service in this list can be accessed from a simple url without having to authenticate or check authorisation.
+At the end of the development process, make sure that you control access properly to the service.

 ```
 PERMITTED_METHODS = ["getServerData","createUser","validateUser".. etc]
 ```

 ### Interacting with PostGIS
+PostGIS is used by the marxan-server to manage all features and planning grids and there are a set of methods for creating and deleting those entities.

 ### Interacting with Mapbox